best lululemon leggings

 There are also quite a few special edition versions of the Aligns out right now:

-- lululemon Align™ High Rise Crop with Pockets 23″
+- lululemon Align™ Scalloped Hem High-Rise Crop 23″

-A newer Nulu style making a run for Align popularity is the Unlimit High-Rise Tight 25″.
+A newer Nulu style making a run for Align popularity is the Unlimit High-Rise Tight 25″ (all colors currently on markdown for $79!).
 We’ve seen this pant pop up a couple times over the last year and it looks like it’s here to stay for the foreseeable future.
+I have a couple pairs of these, and I like them just as much as my Aligns!

 Seasonal Styles currently available in Nulu: